flyteorg/flytekit/README.md

 pip install flytekit[sidecar,spark,schema]
 ```

-Or install them with the `all` directive.
+Or install them with the `all` directive. `all` defaults to Spark 2.4.x currently.

 ```bash
 pip install flytekit[all]